MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/rest-api/rest-removemodel-method.md

 ms.topic: article
 ms.prod: microsoft-365-enterprise
 search.appverid:
-ms.collection:
-    - enabler-strategic
-    - m365initiative-syntex
+ms.collection: m365initiative-syntex
 localization_priority: Priority
 description: Use REST API to remove an applied document understanding model from one or more libraries.
 ---

-# Remove a model from one or more libraries
+# RemoveModel

 Removes an applied document understanding model from one or more libraries.
-Note that a model must be removed from all libraries before it can be deleted (see [example](remove-model-from-one-or-more-libraries.md#examples)).
+Note that a model must be removed from all libraries before it can be deleted (see [example](rest-removemodel-method.md#examples)).

 ## HTTP request